 A: It sure is!
 At first glance this competition might be all about the innovation in ideas, which is not true.
 In England this competition was actually started by the London Business School and University College London, which might hint the importance of business.

 Q: Who can participate in the Challenge?

-A: The Challenge for university students only, and is targeted at those currently undertaking a postgraduate degree (Masters or Doctoral) in a business, science or engineering discipline at a recognised Higher Education Institution anywhere in the world.
-“Current” means students who were enrolled in a degree programme as of the start of the competition, on 1 January 2015.
+A: The Challenge is for university students only, and is targeted at those currently undertaking a postgraduate degree (Masters or Doctoral) in a business, science or engineering discipline at a recognized Higher Education Institution anywhere in the world.
+“Current” means students who were enrolled in a degree programme as of the start of the competition.

 Q: How is the Challenge different from other business case competitions?

 A: Most business plan competitions focus on the output – often an elaborate document that does not focus on the core risks and challenges faced by a new venture.
 This competition is different.

 To begin with, students have to base their ventures on real technology opportunities and market needs.
 In addition, students are required to put together ‘teams’ that are explicitly short-term – whose sole objective is to take the opportunity through to the next stage of investment by a process that we call ‘de-risking’.
 Third, students work with mentors to refine their ideas.